codegallivant/py-exe-converter-GUI/README.md

 ### `pyinstaller` options
 The `pyinstaller` module is used to create the executables.
 The following options of pyinstaller are supported in the GUI -
-- `--name`: Name to assign to the bundled app and spec file (default: first script’s basename)
+- `--name`: Name to assign to the bundled app and spec file (default: first script’s basename).
 - `--onefile`: Create a one-file bundled executable.
 - `--icon`: Apply the icon to a executable.
 - `--add-data`: Additional non-binary files or folders to be added to the executable.